-BAE Automated Systems Case
+BAE Automated Systems

 - 1. Evaluate the implementation of the Denver International Airport Baggage-Handling System.
 What do you believe were the top three factors that contributed to the project's failure?
 Who do you feel is most at fault (Peña, Webb, DiFonso, others)? - 2.
-What problems occurred during the timeframe when Federico Peña was mayor?
-Given the constraints he faced when he succeeded Peña in November 1989, what should Mayor Wellington Webb have done differently? - 3.
-As Gene DiFonso, what would you have done differently to avoid the problems faced at the end of the case? - 4.
+As Gene DiFonso, what would you have done differently to avoid the problems faced at the end of the case? - 3.
 How should DiFonso respond to Mayor Webb's decision to impose a \$12,000 per day penalty and the requirement that BAE assume the \$50 million cost of building a conventional tug-and-cart baggage system?

-Cisco Systems, Inc: Implementing ERP Case
+Lenovo: Implementing ERP